 If you are new to the hearing process, you may be assisted by having a better understanding of who does what at the OEB.

-Commissioners are appointed to hear the application and to make the decision.
+Commissioners are assigned to hear and decide most major applications.
 Applications are heard by one or more Commissioners; often as a panel of three.
 Commissioners are responsible for making the final decision in a hearing, and they also have final decision making-authority regarding the procedural steps in the hearing.